skienzmatishun/rippreport/content/p/people-power-2/index.md

   llm_score: 65
   recency_score: 59.25691693705903
   rank: 10
+summary: Powerful council members are intentionally blocking critical sewer repairs to sabotage municipal leadership and protect political insiders.
+Uncovered documents reveal how a shadow organization pulls the strings behind local government decisions.
+  Will voters finally reclaim control from this corrupt political machine?
 ---
 Congratulations Fairhope citizens your 2276 signatures on a petition convinced the Fairhope Single Tax to back off the proposed Tuberville subdivision.